-The confusion about what leads to female to female sexual harassment in the society exposes the assumptions we have made about female friendships, power dynamics of modern corporates, and appropriate work behaviour.
-First, we must be clear that female to female workplace harassment does exist and the PoSH law has provisions to prevent it.
+The confusion about what leads to female sexual harassment in society exposes the assumptions we have made about female friendships, the power dynamics of modern corporates, and appropriate work behaviour.
+First, we must be clear that female-to-female workplace harassment does exist and the PoSH law has provisions to prevent it.

 The abundance of Male to Female Cases

-The fact that there are different types of sexual harassment at the workplace is often neglected due to the abundance of male to female sexual harassment cases.
-The staggering numbers of male to female harassments undermines the importance of talking about other forms of sexual harassment at the work.
-Sadly, due to the large scale of male to female sexual harassment cases, people and society tend to take the female to female and female to male form of sexual harassment for granted.
+The fact that there are different types of sexual harassment at the workplace is often neglected due to the abundance of male-to-female sexual harassment cases.
+The staggering numbers of male-to-female harassments undermine the importance of talking about other forms of sexual harassment at the work.
+Sadly, due to the large scale of male to female sexual harassment cases, people and society tend to take the female to female and female to the male forms of sexual harassment for granted.

 Lack of Case studies on Female to Female Cases of Harassment

 Another possible reason why we do not know or hear much about female-to-female workplace harassment or other forms of sexual harassment of women at work is because of how we study the workplace sexual harassment generally.
 A lot of open cases and case studies are available to decode sexual harassment of women at workplace by men.
 Therefore, the number of discussions on this topic in day-to-day life is also huge.
 This has led to increased awareness among the general population about sexual harassment of women at workplace by men.
 But, what about other cases of harassment?

 The authors of the famous book “Sexual Victimization: Then and Now” point out that “there are no well-validated instruments specifically designed to measure women’s experiences of female on female harassment”